projectbtle/BLE-GUUIDE/README.md

 # UUID Functionality Mapper
-A framework that enables mapping functionality to BLE UUIDs by combining data from various sources
+A framework that enables mapping functionality to BLE UUIDs by combining data from various sources.

 ## Prerequisites
 * Install all packages mentioned in `requirements.txt`.
-(Use `pip install -r requirements.txt`)
+(Use `pip install -r requirements.txt`.)
 * Install the NLTK corpora.

 ## Usage